PoggeyWinter/fams-docs/docs/model/Valve.md

 # Valve

-Similarly to the [Point](/docs/model/Point), the Valve object extends the [TreeNode](/docs/model/TreeNode) class.
-Its purpose is to calculate and return a new temperature value based on the specified output pressure.
+Valves extend the [Point](/docs/model/Point) class.
+Their purpose is to calculate and return a new temperature value based on the specified output pressure.

 The constructor takes one argument, `outPressure`